the-jake-z/uacs315/Chapter1.md

 of supervising the project.
 In order to protect the government of Veloria, what clauses do you include in the contract with the software developers?

+13. You need to hire software developers for your organization.
+What skills and/or personlity traits (besides technical software engineering skills) would you expect successfull applicants to have explain your answer.